yuribodo/tasks-api/README.md

 # Task Management API

-The **Task Management API** is a simple yet efficient tool designed to help users manage tasks in a database.
-Built using **JavaScript** and **Node.js**, this API allows users to create, list, update, remove, and mark tasks as complete or incomplete.
-It provides a lightweight solution for managing tasks without requiring complex infrastructure or external databases.
-The API leverages a simple **JSON database** for storing task data, making it ideal for small projects or as a learning resource for developers looking to practice building RESTful APIs with Node.js.
-This project was developed as part of **Challenge 01** from the **Rocketseat Node.js course**, focusing on the core concepts of backend development and task management using basic Node.js features.
+The Task Management API is a simple tool that allows users to manage tasks in a database.
+Built with JavaScript and Node.js, it enables users to create, list, update, delete, and mark tasks as complete or incomplete.
+This API uses a JSON database to store data, making it lightweight and easy to set up for small projects or learning purposes.

 # Table of Contents